Fill your College Details

 Final Interview and Offer

-The final interview estimates technical expertise and cultural fit.
-Expect a mix of technical, behavioral, and HR questions to assess your experience, adaptability, and enthusiasm for the role.
+The final interview has a general focus on potentially technical capabilities and culture fit.
+In this phase you may expect both technical, behavioral, and HR questions to assess your past experiences, flexibility, and enthusiasm for the role.

 ₹ 49,000